d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 minimizing the norm $|| \mathbf{w} ||^2$
 versus minimizing the training error.
 That's exactly what we want.
-To illustrate things in code, let's revive our previous example from :numref:`sec_linear_regression` for linear regression.
+To illustrate things in code, let us revive our previous example from :numref:`sec_linear_regression` for linear regression.
 There, our loss was given by